kjackson1998/EmpyrionFreeDaCursor/README.md

 # Installation

-Download one of the releases here, and unzip into your mods directory:
+[Download the latest release here](https://github.com/kjackson1998/EmpyrionFreeDaCursor/releases), and unzip into your mods directory:
 * %ProgramFiles(x86)%\Steam\steamapps\common\Empyrion - Galactic Survival\Content\Mods

 You should have a folder *FreeDaCursor* in the above directory and inside the *FreeDaCursor* folder should be the .dll and the .yaml files.